dreikanter/ruby-bookmarks/README.md

 - [suspenders](https://github.com/thoughtbot/suspenders) — a Rails template with [Thoughtbot](http://thoughtbot.com) standard defaults, ready to deploy to Heroku.
 - [High Voltage](https://github.com/thoughtbot/high_voltage) — easily include static pages in your Rails app.
 - [email_validator](https://github.com/balexand/email_validator) — an email validator for Rails 3 and 4.
+- [Squasher](https://github.com/jalkoby/squasher) — compresses old migrations in a Rails application.
+If you work on a big project with lots of migrations, every rake db:migrate might take a few seconds, or creating of a new database might take a few minutes.
+That's because Rails loads all those migration files.
+Squasher removes all the migrations and creates a single migration with the final database state of the specified date (a new migration will look like a schema).

 ### Rack